 A Six-Year Retrospective

-The North Carolina Tobacco Trust Fund Commission is pleased to present this Six-Year Retrospective featuring 33 successful projects funded by the commission from 2001 to 2007.We believe this publication will help North Carolinians - including elected representatives, community leaders and the general public - more fully understand the role the Tobacco Trust Fund Commission is playing to secure a better future for those citizens adversely affected by the decline of tobacco-related income and employment.
+The North Carolina Tobacco Trust Fund Commission is pleased to present this Six-Year Retrospective featuring 33 successful projects funded by the commission from 2001 to 2007.We believe this publication helps North Carolinians - including elected representatives, community leaders and the general public - more fully understand the role the Tobacco Trust Fund Commission is playing to secure a better future for those citizens adversely affected by the decline of tobacco-related income and employment.

 In November of 1998, the attorneys general of 46 states signed an agreement with four of the nation's largest cigarette manufacturers.
 This settlement is referred to as the Master Settlement Agreement (MSA).
 The MSA commits these tobacco manufacturers to pay approximately $206 billion to the 46 states over the first 25 years of the agreement.
 Of that, North Carolina’s share is estimated to be approximately $4.6 billion after 25 years.
 Money from the MSA is sometimes called “Phase I” money.